Historical Figures

 Apocrypha (Deuterocanonicals, Ecclesiastical Books)

-5 He was a key figure in bringing the Ecclesiastical Books (commonly called Apocrypha but never hidden) into our Bibles.
-While others (e.g. Origen) had previously considered it rather profitable for reading and while the Catholic Church had included in 382 AD some apocryphal books, Augustine was the very first to approve the canonicity of the full Apocrypha through his own Council of Hippo in 393 AD; shortly before the mega codices and later practically all Bibles indeed included those.
+5 [393 AD] He was a key figure in bringing the Ecclesiastical Books (commonly called Apocrypha but never hidden) into our Bibles.
+While others (e.g. Origen) had previously considered it rather profitable for reading and while the Catholic Church had included in 382 AD some apocryphal books, Augustine was the very first to approve the canonicity of the Apocrypha through his own Council of Hippo in 393 AD; shortly before the mega codices and later practically all Bibles indeed included those.
 [1] [2] [3] [4] [5]

 (Roman) Catholic Church